MASSKAgithub/Youtube-SHOUTOUT-WALL/README.md

 A simple to use Shoutout Wall for Youtube.

+If you want help or report a bug: https://discord.gg/BREsBq6fNQ

+##Installation, configuration and hosting

+###Installation

+1. Install node.js and all packages

+- Install all files of the Youtube Shoutout Wall on your pc.
+- Go to https://nodejs.org/ and install the last version for your pc (if you haven't did that before).
+- Open cmd and navigate to your script folder with this command: `cd replacebytheserverfolderpath`.
+- Run: `npm install` if you did all things ok it will work, for any help come on my discord: https://discord.gg/BREsBq6fNQ.

+###Configuration

+1. Creating a youtube token

+- Create a google api token (youtube api v3) on https://console.developers.google.com/apis/library.
+- Go to config.js file and put instead of xxx your token (this is a private key so **NEVER** put it in public).
+> the result will be: "Tkau12oijzlhuhn131" (it's not a reall token it's just an example)

+2. Configure the config.js

+- So in config.js you can set (almost)everything like messages of adding a user or error message, also you can choose to log data about added user in a file or in the console.

+3. Start scripts

+- For check if everything is ok you need to run it in local first then we will host it on glitch.com

 > It's a simple shoutout wall which is with a back end (server) so you need to host it separatly from your front end scripts.
 > All scripts in "server" folder with config.js need to be hosted on glitch or other node app hoster which will run `server.js` there is the main program.